paulbruffett/ABMCTS-and-MCP/planner.md

 You can construct a plan that uses these tools iteratively, receiving results and planning subsequent steps or queries depending on the results.

+Your plan cannot exceed {{ max_steps }} maximum steps in length, consider how to shorten the number of steps or combine them in order to generate an answer.

+# Current Messages
+If portions of the plan have already been executed - here is the current state - reformulate the plan or adjust the method based on this state:

+{{ messages }}

 # Output Format

 Directly output the raw JSON format of `Plan` without "```json".
 The `Plan` interface is defined as follows: